yodrew/darkroomretreat/manuscript/make.md

         7. cut vertical line running through center stretch arrow
 2. transfer plans to material
     1. tape plans to materials
-        1. helix vent shell: align plan diagonally to corrugations (or edges or folds) of cardboard
+        1. [____helix vent shell____](http://darkroomretreat.com/air/#helix-vent): align plan diagonally to corrugations (or edges or folds) of cardboard
-        2. where necessary, cut small wedges into outlines of plans to align them with edges of materials.
+        2. where necessary, cut out small wedges from outlines of plans to align them with edges of materials.
 With some roller blind frame parts, dash-dotted extensions of outlines aid in this step.
         3. parts with stretch arrows
             1. tape one half to edge of material
             2. using derived measurements and tape measure, mark material where opposite edge of part should be and tape it there
         4. lay out other plans on materials and tape opposite corners
-    2. put 3 layers (10mm+) of scrap cardboard on work surface
+    2. put three layers (10mm+) of scrap cardboard on work surface
     3. transfer plan to material
-        - poke straight pin through centers of all lines close to ends as well as centers of holes
+        - poke straight pin through
+        	- all lines close to ends
+        	- centers of holes
+        - in cardboard
+        	- poke all the way through dotted lines
+        	- poke just the surface layer through dashed lines
-        - use magnifying glass for marking ease and geeky precision thrills
+        - use magnifying glass for ease of marking and geeky precision thrills
     4. remove plan from material
-    5. mark holes in material with pen
+    5. mark holes in material (from: with)
-        - circle holes from dashed lines
+        - dashed lines: circles (asterisk where indicated)
-        - draw triangles around holes from dotted lines
-        - add asterisk to circle or triangle where indicated
+        - dotted lines: triangles (asterisk where indicated)
-        - draw squares around holes from solid lines
+        - solid lines: squares
+        - dash-dotted lines: question mark
+        - holes: double-circle
+	6. mark marked hole
 	    - draw short lines from circles, triangles, and squares in the same direction as lines in plan
-        - double-circle holes for holes
+        - circles & triangles: add asterisk where indicated
-        - copy joint labels
+        - copy joint labels (A, B, C, etc)
 3. make parts:
     1. keep scrap cardboard on work surface
-    2. fabric parts only (sleeping mask, helix vent gaskets, roller blind seals)
+    2. fabric parts (sleeping mask, roller blind seals)
         1. tape plans to fleece over tape holes
         2. roller blind locking seals: cut 8mm slits through plan with razor knife
         3. cut parts exactly around plan outline with scissors